 I recently had a lovely reunion with someone I hadn’t seen in over twenty years.
 So much had changed in both of our lives, but when we sat down to coffee, we chatted non-stop for almost two hours.
 It was lovely.
 A few years ago, though, I met up with an old grade school friend and ouch!
 No sunshine or lollipops that time.
 Was it worth it?
 Absolutely.
 Will I meet up with her again?
 Not likely.
-We’re just in different places; different people.
+We’re just in different places; we were different people.

-If you do decide to go for it, maybe take it in baby steps – meet for coffee or a drink rather than full on dinner.
+If you do decide to go for it, maybe take it in baby steps – meet for coffee or a drink rather than a full on dinner.
 If she lives out of town, you could maybe do a Skype call.
-Maybe even start with a few email or Facebook exchanges to see how things go.
+Maybe even start with a few emails or Facebook exchanges to see how things go.

 If you’re feeling tentative about it, you don’t have to meet, but remember time has passed for them, too.
 Things change.
 Reconnecting could be really rewarding… for both of you.